Lies, Damned Lies, and Big Tobacco

 - We will not mislead about the risks of smoking.

 Although they say ‘for many people smoking is difficult to quit’ I can find nothing on their website about nicotine addiction as the reason for this difficulty.
-This major omission could be taken as amounting to being misleading.
+Their failure to mention this major risk of smoking could be taken as misleading.

 - We will only market our products to adult smokers.